-- They can request your telephone number and physical address.
+- They can request your phone numbers and physical address.

 That’s it.
-They can’t tell your employer anything about the debt you owe or the circumstances under which it was incurred.
+They can’t tell your employer anything about the collection accounts or the circumstances under which it was incurred.
 They can’t ask your employer to make you pay or ask for your wages to be garnished.
 And they can’t talk to other employees to shame you into paying your debt.